- Additional Plants: native plants

 - Soil Management: soil microbiology, soil quality/health

-Hypothesis 3 (Objective 4): Restoration of biocrust communities following removal of non-native grasses (a) decreases the probability of their reinvasion and (b) increases or has a neutral effect on re-establishment of native grasses.
+Hypothesis 3 (Objective 4): Restoration of biocrust communities following cheatgrass control (a) decreases the probability of reinvasion and (b) increases or has a neutral effect on re-establishment of native grasses.
+Rationale: Establishment of biocrusts reforms the barriers that inhibit soil contact by the exotic plant seed (Hypothesis 2), but effects will vary depending on plant seed traits (Hypothesis 1).